 The value for the record should be one of the options listed below.
 There are two options because the record contains semicolons.
-Some DNS providers escape semicolons for you, while others require you to do it when setting up the record.
+Some DNS providers escape semicolons for you while others require you to do it when you set up the record.

 With semicolons escaped:

 With semicolons unescaped:

 v=DKIM1; k=rsa; p=MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQCrLHiExVd55zd/IQ/J/mRwSRMAocV/hMB3jXwaHH36d9NaVynQFYV8NaWi69c1veUtRzGt7yAioXqLj7Z4TeEUoOLgrKsn8YnckGs9i3B3tVFB+Ch/4mPhXWiNfNdynHWBcPcbJ8kjEQ2U8y78dHZj1YeRXXVvWob2OaKynO8/lQIDAQAB;

 Validate SPF and DKIM for Your Sending Domains

 Before Mandrill can authenticate emails for your domain, you need to validate the SPF and DKIM records for your sending domain in your Mandrill account or using the Mandrill API.